-- A. The Group recognised the reversal of impairment loss amounting to \$634 and \$1,382 for the years ended December 31, 2022 and 2021, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
+- A. The Group recognised the reversal of impairment loss amounting to \$1 and \$634 for the years ended December 31, 2023 and 2022, respectively (listed as "Other gains and losses") as some of the idle machineries were again utilised in production.
 For details of accumulated impairment, refer to Note 6(6). - B. The reversal of impairment loss reported by operating segments is as follows:

 For the years ended December 31,

-2022 2021
+20 23 20 )22

+Recognised Recognised

-Recognised Recognised in other Recognised Recognised in other
+Recognised l in other Recognised in other

 in profit or comprehensive in profit or comprehensive

-Segments loss income loss income
+loss income loss income

-ScinoPharm Taiwan \$ 634 \$ - \$ 1,382 \$ -
+ScinoPharm Taiwan \$ 1 \$ - \$ 634 \$ -